National Film Board of Canada: Irwin administration

 A Canadian tour by Princess Elizabeth and Prince Philip was filmed using 35 mm Eastman colour-film stock, which was not available to the public yet.
 The film was initially meant to be two reels, worth twenty minutes, but grew to five reels as they could not determine what to cut.
 Irwin met with Harvey Harnick, the NFB's Columbia theatrical distributor, and J.J.
 Fitzgibbons, the president of Famous Players, and Fitzgibbons told Irwin that he would screen all five reels if the film was completed for a Christmas release.
 Royal Journey opened in seventeen first-run theatres and over course of the next two years it was screened in 1,249 Canadian theatres where it was watched by a record two million people and the film was also screened in forty other countries.
 The film cost $88,000, but the NFB gained a profit of $150,000 and the film's success was one of the reasons Grierson stated that Irwin "saved the Film Board".

 The NFB created its first television series, Window on Canada and On the Spot, with the CBC in 1953.
-However, the CBC opposed increasing the amount of NFB productions as they believed it was hurting CBC's growth.
+However, the CBC opposed increasing the number of NFB productions as they believed it was hurting CBC's growth.
 The majority of the filmmakers in the NFB opposed moving into television.
 Sydney Newman and Gordon Burwash, who supported moving into television, were sent to the United States in 1948 to learn about TV production and NBC was given the right to air NBC productions in exchange.
 When Newman and Burwash returned, they joined the CBC as the NFB was unable to move into television.
 Half of all productions by the NFB were made to air on television by 1955.
 In 1956, the CBC's exclusion grew to them making Hawkeye and the Last of the Mohicans with the expressed prohibition of NFB involvement and rejecting a show by the NFB based on Jake and the Kid.